-A new movement has begun, with almost 700 companies coming together to lead the fight against climate change.
+A movement is in motion, with more than 1,000 companies coming together to lead the fight against climate change.

 The need for a low-carbon future has become undeniable, a conclusion supported by in an IPCC special report on the impacts of global warming of 1.5°C above pre-industrial levels.
 Gone are the days where the Paris Accord’s 2°C goal was enough.
 Action is needed now and is recommended by the IPCC to be accomplished in 10 short years to curb the worst outcomes.